patraden/bint/README.md

-# bint python class
+# bint
-custom·integer·data·type·with·undefined·arithmetic·and·basic·methods·using·binary wise·operations
+An experimental custom·integer·data·type·for pythom.